 When a child is excluded from school it can be very upsetting and worrying time for you and your child.
 We explain what a permanent exclusion is and how we may be able to support you.

-There are only two legal ways that a child can be excluded from school according to the Department for Education (DfE).
+There are only 2 legal ways that a child can be excluded from school according to the Department for Education (DfE).
 This is through a permanent exclusion or a fixed term exclusion.

-The school should take reasonable steps to set your child work and mark it during the first five days of the exclusion.
-However, you need to arrange to collect and return the work if it is not set online.
+The school should take reasonable steps (do their best) to set your child work and mark it during the first 5 days of the exclusion.
+But you might need to collect and return the work if it is not set online.

-From the sixth day of the exclusion the local authority must provide full time education.
+From the sixth day of the exclusion the local authority must make sure your child has full time education.